 Moving with a toddler was not at the top of my bucket list.
 Moving with a toddler we adopted less than a year ago sounded terrifying.
 Yet here we are, post-move and settling into our new home.
 Or, at least, attempting to.
 After my research and thinking about our recent move, I came up with an ultimate guide on how to move with a toddler and keep your sanity.
+Not only can you keep your sanity, you can help point your family to Christ and bring Him glory during this time.
 This is a fairly lengthy post, so be sure to pin or bookmark it so you can come back and read during each step of your moving process.

 Initial Packing Tips

-- While you pack, get rid of what you don’t need!
+- While you pack, give away what you don’t need!
 This is common advice, that, on a practical level doesn’t always happen.
 By the last couple of days, we were just throwing things in boxes.
 What you can purge though is less to move and less to unpack.